5 min read

 That includes the drastic step of buying junk bonds.
 The Fed is currently buying high-yield corporate securities providing they were rated investment grade on or before March 22.
 Investopedia reports there are almost 800 of those.

-Oil prices improved 10.65% in June, as West Texas Intermediate crude settled at $39.27 per barrel.
+In June, oil prices improved 10.65% as West Texas Intermediate crude settled at $39.27 per barrel.
 That follows May’s astonishing 88.4% improvement.
-Another ten bucks a barrel, and the energy companies will start breaking even.
-WTI ended the first half down 35.69% from 2019’s final trade.
+Another ten bucks a barrel, and the energy companies will break even.
+Nevertheless, WTI ended the first half down 35.69% from 2019’s final trade.

-Despite all the volatility elsewhere in the markets, foreign exchange markets have been oddly muted.
-The euro improved +1.2% against the dollar in June while the British pound rose 0.4% and the Japanese yen dipped 0.1%.
+Foreign exchange markets have been oddly muted despite all the volatility elsewhere in the markets.
+For example, the euro improved +1.2% against the dollar in June while the British pound rose 0.4% and the Japanese yen dipped 0.1%.

 Consumer sentiment is becoming less and less relevant.
-According to the University of Michigan, it’s still improving, even as nothing else is.
+But, according to the University of Michigan, it’s still improving, even as nothing else is.
 From May to June, the index improved 8.0% to 78.1%.
-Is that a measure of our sentiment or consumer IQ?
+Is that a measure of our sentiment or consumer I.Q.?
 Hey, American consumer, do us all a favor: Spend $1.50 and buy a freakin’ mask.

-Everywhere in the U.S., unemployment rates were higher in June than a year, says the U.S. Bureau of Labor Statistics (to no one’s surprise.)
-The national unemployment rate, though, dropped 2.2 percentage points to 11.1%, not seasonally adjusted.
+In the U.S., unemployment rates were higher in June than a year, says the U.S. Bureau of Labor Statistics (to no one’s surprise.)
+However, the national unemployment rate dropped 2.2 percentage points to 11.1%, not seasonally adjusted.
 This followed May’s unexpectedly steep drop in the jobless count.
-These numbers are, of course, baloney, and should not have driven a new stock market surge, which saw the Dow Jones Industrial Average jump 350 points Tuesday morning before news of the speed of the virus’s spread added a modicum of solemnity to the trading day.
+These numbers are, of course, baloney and should not have driven a new stock market surge, which saw the Dow Jones Industrial Average jump 350 points Tuesday morning before news of the speed of the virus’s spread added a modicum of solemnity to the trading day.

 Total nonfarm payroll employment rose by an unexpected and unprecedented +2.5 million in May, BLS had earlier reported, when the consensus among economists was for a loss of 7.5 million jobs, on top of April’s 20.7 million.
-These gains in the labor market, to the extent they’re real, reflected a limited resumption of economic activity that’s already fading from memory.
-To the extent they’re not real, they reflect confusion about the parts of the idled workforce, which now comingles work-stopped giggers and self-employed contractors along with temporarily and permanently laid-off employees.
+To the extent they’re real, these gains in the labor market reflected a limited resumption of economic activity that’s already fading from memory.
+When they’re not honest, they reflect confusion about the parts of the idled workforce, which now comingles work-stopped giggers and self-employed contractors along with temporary and permanently laid-off employees.